hsrasheed/projects/setup/SETUP-PC.md

 And also try this instead:
 `uv --allow-insecure-host github.com sync`

-Finally, run these commands to be ready to use CrewAI in week 3:
+Finally, run these commands to be ready to use CrewAI in week 3 - but please note that this needs you to have installed Microsoft Build Tools (#4 in the 'gotchas' section at the top of this doc):
 `uv tool install crewai`
 Followed by:
 `uv tool upgrade crewai`